Ralph Alpher: Childhood and education

-In 1940, he was hired by the Department of Terrestrial Magnetism of the Carnegie Foundation, where he worked with Dr. Scott Forbush under contract for the U.S. Navy to develop ship degaussing techniques during World War II.
+From 1938-1940 he worked as a secretary for the Department of Terrestrial Magnetism of the Carnegie Foundation, where he helped Dr. Scott Forbush analyze cosmic-ray data.
+Part of his work there also included typing up the transactions of the American Geophysical Union.
+During World War II he worked for the Naval Ordnance Laboratory (1940-1944) under John Bardeen on a project to protect ships from magnetic mines.

 He contributed to the development of the Mark 32 and Mark 45 detonators, torpedoes, Naval gun control, Magnetic Airborne Detection (of submarines), and other top-secret ordnance work (including the Manhattan Project), and he was recognized at the end of the War with the Naval Ordnance Development Award (December 10, 1945 — with Symbol), and another Naval Ordnance Development award in 1946.
 Alpher's war time work been somewhat obscured by security classification.

 From 1944 through 1955, he was employed at the Applied Physics Laboratory (APL).
 During the daytime he was involved in the development of ballistic missiles, guidance systems, supersonics, and related subjects.
-In 1948, he earned his Ph.D. in physics with a theory of nucleosynthesis called neutron capture, and from 1948 onward collaborated with Dr. Robert C. Herman, also at APL, on predictions of the cosmic microwave background radiation.

 He earned his bachelor's degree and advanced graduate degrees in physics from George Washington University, all the while working as a physicist on contract to the Navy, and eventually for the Johns Hopkins University APL.
-He met Russian-Ukrainian physicist George Gamow at the University, who subsequently took him on as his doctoral student.
+At George Washington University he met Russian-Ukrainian physicist George Gamow, who subsequently took him on as his doctoral student.
 Gamow was a prominent Soviet defector and one of the luminaries on the GWU faculty.
 Alpher provided much needed mathematical ability to support Gamow's theorizing.